tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasExpectedResponse

 - Name: bdqffdq:hasExpectedResponse
-- Definition: Text describing the logic to be followed by an Implementation of a Specification specifying the values of ResponseStatus and ResponseResults that should be produced from the evaluation of input InformationElements.
+- Definition: Text describing the logic to be followed by a bdqffdq:Implementation of a bdqffdq:Specification specifying the values of bdqffdq:ResponseStatus and bdqffdq:ResponseResults that should be produced from the evaluation of input bdqffdq:InformationElements.
 - Range xsd:string

 ********************